Combining probability distributions: Extending the logarithmic pooling approach: Introduction

-Combining probability distributions is a topic of general interest, both in the statistical~\citep{genest1986A,genest1986B} and decision theory literatures~\citep{genest1984}.
-On the theoretical front, studying opinion pooling operators may give important insights on consensus belief formation and group decision making~\citep{genest1986B}.
-Among the various opinion pooling operators proposed in the literature, logarithmic pooling has enjoyed much popularity, mainly due to its many desirable properties such as relative propensity consistency (RPC) and external Bayesianity (EB)~\citep{genest1986A}.
-In a practical setting, logarithmic pooling finds use in a range of fields, from infectious disease modelling~\citep{Coelho2009} and wildlife conservation~\citep{poole2000} to engineering~\citep{lind1988, savchuk1994}.
+Combining probability distributions is a topic of general interest, both in the statistical~\citep{West1984, Genest1986A, Genest1986B} and decision theory literatures~\citep{Genest1984,French1985,Pennock1997,Guardoni2002}.
+On the theoretical front, studying opinion pooling operators may give important insights on consensus belief formation and group decision making~\citep{West1984,Genest1986B,Guardoni2002}.
+Among the various opinion pooling operators proposed in the literature, logarithmic pooling has enjoyed much popularity, mainly due to its many desirable properties such as relative propensity consistency (RPC) and external Bayesianity (EB)~\citep{Genest1986A} -- see below.
+In a practical setting, logarithmic pooling finds use in a wide range of fields, from engineering~\citep{Lind1988,Savchuk1994} to wildlife conservation~\citep{Poole2000} and infectious disease modelling~\citep{Coelho2009}.

-A common situation of interest is that of combining expert opinions, represented as proper probability distributions, about a quantity of interest $\theta \in \mathbf{\Theta} \subseteq \mathbb{R}^n$.
-To combine these opinions using logarithmic pooling requires assigning weights to each of the experts.
-These weights represent the reliability of each opinion~\citep{genest1984}.
-This requirement naturally leads to the question of how to choose the weights in a meaningful fashion, according to some well-accepted optimality criterion.
+A common situation of interest is combining expert opinions about a quantity of interest $\theta \in \mathbf{\Theta} \subseteq \mathbb{R}^p$ when these opinions can be represented as (proper) probability distributions.
+Combining these opinions using logarithmic pooling requires assigning weights to each of the experts, which represent the (relative) reliability of each opinion~\citep{Genest1984,French1985}.
+This requirement naturally leads to the question of how to choose the weights in a meaningful way, according to some well-accepted (optimality) criterion.
 There are a few proposals in the literature that build methods using different approaches.
-One proposal is to maximise the entropy the pooled distribution~\citep{myung1996}, whereas another one is to minimise Kullback-Liebler (KL) divergence between the pooled distribution and the individual opinions~\citep{abbas2009} or between the pooled (prior) distribution and the posterior distribution~\citep{rufo2012A,rufo2012B}.
+One proposal is to maximise the entropy the pooled distribution~\citep{Myung1996}, whereas another one is to minimise Kullback-Leibler (KL) divergence between the pooled distribution and the individual opinions~\citep{Abbas2009} or between the pooled (prior) distribution and the posterior distribution~\citep{Rufo2012A,Rufo2012B}.